ppy/osu-wiki/news/2024/2024-11-20-osu-world-cup-2024-quarterfinals-recap.md

 ---
 layout: post
 title: "osu!
 World Cup 2024: Quarterfinals Recap"
-date: 2024-11-20 23:00:00 +0000
+date: 2024-11-20 23:45:00 +0000
 ---

-First eliminations are in!
-Read on for the most exciting matchups and to find out which teams are leaving the world cup stage.
+Another week has passed and another elimination round is over.
+Read on for the most exciting matchups, the teams leaving the world cup stage and where the pick'ems crumbled.

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)